-5.2 High-Speed-Read
+5.2 High-Speed-Read (40 MHz)

-The High-Speed-Read instruction supporting up to 30 MHz Read is initiated by executing an 8-bit command, 0BH, followed by address bits $[A{23}$ - $A_0]$ and a dummy byte.
+The High-Speed-Read instruction supporting up to 40 MHz Read is initiated by executing an 8-bit command, 0BH, followed by address bits $[A{23}$ - $A_0]$ and a dummy byte.
 CE# must remain active low for the duration of the High-Speed-Read cycle.
 See Figure 5-2 for the High-Speed-Read sequence.

 Following a dummy cycle, the High-Speed-Read instruction outputs the data starting from the specified address location.
 The data output stream is continuous through all addresses until terminated by a low-to-high transition on CE#.
 The internal address pointer will automatically increment until the highest memory address is reached.
 Once the highest memory address is reached, the address pointer will automatically increment to the beginning (wrap-around) of the address space.
-Once the data from address location 7FFFFH is read, the next output will be from address location 000000H.
+For example, for 4 Mbit density, once the data from address location 7FFFFH is read, the next output will be from address location 000000H.